The Beat Room: Replacement programme

-The Beat Girls after the Beat Room
+The Beat Girls after The Beat Room

 The group had several distinct lineups in its remaining history:

-January 1965-August 1965 - Gadzooks
+January 1965–August 1965 - Gadzooks!

-Performing on the weekly Gadzooks shows with the later Beat Room line-up.
+Performing on the weekly Gadzooks! shows with the later Beat Room line-up.

-October 1965-December 1966 - UK and Dutch TV programmes
+October 1965–December 1966 - UK and Dutch TV programmes

-The Gadzooks programmes finished in August 1965, and the group ceased to appear on a regular UK music programme.
-Carlotta Barrow quit the group to appear in films and then film set design.
+The Gadzooks! programmes finished in August 1965, and the group ceased to appear on a regular UK music programme.
+Carlotta Barrow quit the group to appear in films and then design film sets.

 In October 1965, the Beat Girls start appearing on a new Dutch AVRO show, Moef Ga Ga.

 In early 1966, several of the original dancers quit.
 Ann Chapman first went into films and later joined the Dougie Squires' Young Generation, following him into the Second Generation.
 Ruth Pearson, Lyn Wolseley and Jenny Ferne left and formed a new group, Tomorrow's People which, as well as working in the UK, appeared on Aaah-Dele in the Netherlands.

 Several new dancers joined.
 Flick Colby joined in January 1966, followed by Dee Dee Wilde in March, and Lorelly Harris and Penny Fergusson in May.

 The lineup by mid-1966 was: